Impact of Covid-19 Pandemic on Industries

 The supply of raw materials affected the electronics value chain, which resulted in inflationary risks on products.
 The spread of lockdown to various parts of the world has also resulted in fear of the world economy going into recession.

 More positively, the disruption has caused an acceleration of remote working and a rapid target on evaluating and de-risking the end-to-end value chain.
-In addition, potential less carbon emission in the environment could also result in a renewed focus on sustainability practices.
+In addition, potentially less carbon emission in the environment could also result in a renewed focus on sustainability practices.

 As the virus significantly impacts developed and developing countries alike, its impacts on business and the economy have been felt by all.